William Marwick: Marwick and the Mongers

 As a result, Marwick was able to continue to work throughout the slump and keep his teams of cutters.

 I ... purchased a team, and for 20 years carted between York and Fremantle, the journey to and fro taking seven days.
 Life and property were safe in those days, and during the time I travelled the road was never once interfered with.

 In 1864, he was the first to cart from York all the way to Fremantle and back.
 Marwick's teams were the first to use the Fremantle Bridge after it was completed in 1866.
 He was also the first to cart from York to Albany and back.

 Marwick was mainly carting sandalwood for the Mongers (Note: He was dealing with both Joseph Taylor Monger with whom he developed a relationship, but also with John Henry Monger Jnr.) and worked so much in association with John Henry Monger Jnr that he even appeared to be in partnership as he spoke of "Mr Monger and I [having] men here, there and everywhere, from Albany Old Road to Kalgoorlie...".

 On Monger's advice, Marwick began to buy land in and around York, and built himself a house......
 Monger bought up 25 grants at Red Swamp Hill in the York area and sold them to Marwick for the same price he had paid for them.

 Henry Beard and Mary Ann Batty

 Marwick was friends with former convict and baker Henry Beard and his de facto wife Mary Ann Taylor - Batty.
 On 7 April 1864, Henry Beard was tried and convicted of sheep stealing.
 He was sentenced to seven years gaol.
 Marwick petitioned for his release a number of times but these petitions were unsuccessful.
-William settled in with Mary Ann Taylor-Batty in York and they had six children together, including future politician Warren Marwick-And a founder of Westfarmers.
+William settled in with Mary Ann Taylor-Batty in York and they had six children together, including future politician Warren Marwick, a founder of Wesfarmers.
 They lived a few doors away from Janet Millett.